Errors and reverts¶

 Revert payload conventions¶

-The bytes payload to require(cond, msg) is opaque — there is no defined string-encoding convention in v1.
+The bytes payload to require(cond, msg) is opaque.
+V1 defines no string-encoding convention.
 Common patterns:

 - Encode an error code as a single 32-byte word: